-Turning to recent inflation developments, Bullard noted that current inflation is low and that, on balance, inflation expectations have declined since March, although they have increased from recent lows.
+Turning to recent inflation developments, Bullard noted that current inflation is low and that, on balance, inflation expectations have declined since March.
 “The Committee would not normally remove policy accommodation in an environment where inflation is below target and is projected to remain there,” he said.

 A key inflation issue for the tapering debate is, therefore, whether the current low levels of inflation, as measured by the year-over-year percentage change in the personal consumption expenditures price index, will naturally move up toward 2 percent in the coming months and quarters.
 If the answer is yes, Bullard said, the FOMC could reduce the pace of asset purchases without worrying about pushing inflation even further below target.
 “If no, then inflation may be pushed even lower by a decision to taper and hence the risk of deflation may increase,” he added.